keboola/cli-utils/README.md

 - Run the mass migration command
     ```
-    php cli.php manage:mass-project-enable-dynamic-backends <manage_token> <kbc_url> <file_with_projects>
+    php cli.php manage:mass-project-enable-dynamic-backends [--force-new-trans -f] <manage_token> <kbc_url> <file_with_projects>
     ```
 The command will do the following for every projectId in the source file:
 - check if the project has project feature `queuev2`.
 If not, project migration fails
 - check if the project has project feature `new-transformations-only`.
-If not, it offers to add it
+If not, it offers to add it.
+If the `--force-new-trans` is provided, it won't ask, but it will do it automatically
 - run `storage:tmp:enable-workspace-snowflake-dynamic-backend-size` storage command on the stack for the selected project.
 It reports error if it fails.